ArranTJ/MSARProject/README.md

 The EISPAC GitHub repo can be found here: https://github.com/USNavalResearchLaboratory/eispac
 _______________________________________________________________________________________________________
-NOTE: that this is very much a work in progress and requires extensive cleanup and modification.
+NOTE: This is very much a work in progress and requires extensive cleanup and modification.

 This directory contains the modified contents of EISPAC version 0.95.0 and its features.